sibwawc28/random-number-guess/README.md

 It is a very simple random number guessing program, developed using python.

 #features
+~ random number is generated
 ~ user inputs a number
 ~ gets 'higher' or 'lower' as per the guess
+~ score is displayed

 #to play
 ~ clone the repository